Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 (7) “Keep asking, and it will be given to you; keep seeking, and you will find; keep knocking, and the door will be opened to you.
 (8) For everyone who keeps asking receives; he who keeps seeking finds; and to him who keeps knocking, the door will be opened.”

 And what is given and what do you receive?
-Bread instead of a stone, a fish instead of a snake, and even though we are not perfect, you, like the Father, should give and receive the good (9-11).
+Do you receive bread instead of a stone, a fish instead of a snake?
+Even though we are not perfect, you, like the Father, should give and receive the good (9-11).

 Sow seed for the spirit to reveal knowledge concerning self.